Geexmo/net/README.md

 # Ansible Playbook for System Setup and Configuration

 This Ansible role is about disk encryption.
-Task Disables C-states for all available processors.
-Switches the processor from a power-saving mode to a more productive one.
+Task renames the active network interface to "net0" with netplan.
+Also it disables cloud-init netplan config so interface don't change name after reboot.